 The goal of the lab is to understand how evolution sculpts nervous systems, giving rise to novel behaviours.
 Studying the evolutionary forces imposed on neural circuits can provide us with important insights on how brains work and what goes wrong in diseases.
 We study these questions using as a model the olfactory systems of several fly species, some of which are pests or contribute to the spread of diseases.

 We have a multidisciplinary approach, combining a variety of methodologies including field-work, bioinformatics, electrophysiology, imaging, behavioural analysis, and genetic manipulations.
-Here you can find information on the lab projects.
+These are some of the projects we are currently doing in the lab.

 Evolution of central neural circuits

 Sensory evoked behaviours can evolve through changes in the periphery, at the level of sensory neurons, or via modification of the way sensory information is processed in the brain by central neural circuits.
 There is increasing understanding of how receptors and sensory neurons evolve across different species.
 However, we know little about how central neural circuits are re-shaped during evolution.
-We are investigating this question using model olfactory pathways in different Drosophila species with divergent behaviors, yet conserved periphery.
+We are investigating this question using as models the adult and larval olfactory circuits of different Drosophila species with divergent behaviors.
+We employ a combination of techniques, including:

 Ecology and evolution of olfactory systems under fluctuating selection